willhardison/soccer-stats/README.md

 ## API Documentation

 Our API allows you to access player data programmatically.
-Here’s how to get started:

-### Base URL